syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Supported-Formulas/Web-Formulas.md

-N> The above formulas wil not be supported for Xamarin.Forms,Xamarin.Android,Xamarin.iOS and .NETCore.
+N> The above formulas will not be supported for Xamarin.Forms,Xamarin.Android,Xamarin.iOS and .NETCore.